omolazabal/254-Ansible-Homework/README.md

-# 254-Ansible-Homework
+# Ansible-Playbooks

-Homework assignment that configures a Debian and two CentOS servers using Ansible.
+Configures a Debian and two CentOS servers using Ansible.